IBM/create-and-deploy-memcached-operator-using-go/README.md

 ```

-### Understanding the r.Get(ctx context.Context, key types.NamespacedName, obj client.Object) function
+### Understanding the Get(ctx context.Context, key types.NamespacedName, obj client.Object) function

 Next, we'll need to confirm that the `Memcached` resource is defined within our namespace.

-This can be done using the `Get` function, which retrieves an object from a Kubernetes cluster based on the arguments passed in.
+This can be done using the [`Get` function](https://pkg.go.dev/sigs.k8s.io/controller-runtime@v0.7.0/pkg/client#Reader.Get), which retrieves an object from a Kubernetes cluster based on the arguments passed in.

 **Important:** The `Get` function expects the Reconciler context, the object key (which is just the namespace, and the name of the object), and the object itself as arguments.
 The "object itself" is what we will manage using the operator.
 The object itself has to implement
 the [Object interface](https://pkg.go.dev/sigs.k8s.io/controller-runtime@v0.7.0/pkg/client#Object) which means that it is serializable (runtime.Object) and identifiable (metav1.Object).
 Essentially, this object should be able to be written via YAML and then be created